dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 type Account = record { owner : principal; subaccount : opt Subaccount; };
 ```

-The canonical textual representation of the account follows the definition in [ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
+The canonical textual representation of the account follows the [definition in ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
 Note that ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

-### Token identifiers
+### Token Identifiers

 Tokens in ICRC-7 are identified through _token identifiers_, or _token ids_.
 A token id is a natural number value.
 Token identifiers do not need to be allocated in a contiguous manner.
 Non-contiguous, i.e., sparse, allocations are, for example, useful for mapping string-based identifiers to token ids.